datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Bio/Analyze.md

    * **Composition**
 1. A dialog opens.
 2. Click OK to run a function with default parameters.
 A viewer opens.
-2. On the viewer, click the **Gear** icon and check all settings on the Context Panel.
+2. For the composition analysis, on the viewer, click the **Gear** icon and check all settings on the Context Panel.
 3. Run the function once more with arbitrary changed parameters.

 ***